 When I was in my early 20s, I found myself working at a very successful company with an extremely knowledgeable staff and an amazing office view.
 I spent most of my days networking and connecting with new people.
-I was paid very well, and at my age I felt I had hit some kind of jackpot.
+I was paid very well, and at my age, I felt I had hit some kind of jackpot.

-Then one day, as if out of nowhere, I lost all satisfaction with the money and the perks, and I quit.
+Then one day, as if out of nowhere, I lost all satisfied with the money and the perks, and I quit.
 After three and a half years I sent my resignation letter to my boss, left the company, and never looked back.

 The problem?
 Leaving didn’t mean I knew where I was going.

 I spent the next several years trying to find something I was passionate about, something of sustenance.
 After searching, eventually, I fell into a role at a company whose business model was based around helping people.

 The company took a portion of the profit from sales to fund and conduct humanitarian efforts.
 I worked for a company that helped people but was never in a role to be hands-on with them.
 So for years, I was confused about why a feeling of purpose never came.

 My conclusion?
 I failed to ask myself through my career shifts, “what is my purpose?”